List of cities and towns in Georgia (country)

-Cities and towns in Georgia
+Cities and towns controlled by Georgian Government

-This is a list of the cities and towns (Georgian: ქალაქი, k'alak'i) in Georgia, according to the 2014 census data of the Department of Statistics of Georgia.
+This is a list of the cities and towns (Georgian: ქალაქი, k'alak'i) in Georgia, according to the 2014 census data and the population by cities and boroughs data of the National Statistics Office of Georgia.
 The list does not include the smaller urban-type settlements categorized in Georgia as daba (დაბა).
 The list also does not include cities and towns in the disputed territories of Abkhazia and South Ossetia.

-Cities and towns in Abkhazia
+Cities and towns in Abkhazia and South Ossetia (Samachablo)

 This is a list of the largest cities and towns in Abkhazia.
 Data for 1989 is official data from the Soviet Census 1989, data for 2010 are unofficial estimates of the World Gazetteer.

-Cities and towns in Samachablo

-This is a list of the largest cities and towns in Samachablo.
+This is a list of the largest cities and towns in South Ossetia (Samachablo).
 Data for 1989 is official data from the Soviet Census 1989, data for 2010 are unofficial estimates of the World Gazetteer.

 Future cities and towns

-The intent to construct Lazica, a new city on Georgia's Black Sea littoral, was unveiled by President of Georgia Mikheil Saakashvili on December 4, 2011.
+The intent to construct Lazika, a new city on Georgia's Black Sea littoral, was unveiled by President of Georgia Mikheil Saakashvili on December 4, 2011.
 The construction was scheduled to be launched in 2012.